 Peggy Smedley Show

-• Case Studies for Success
+• Unpacking Case Studies

 Peter Lasensky, CEO, Command Post, sits down with Peggy Smedley, editorial director, Constructech, to talk about the challenges facing the construction industry and how technology can make a difference as business grows, and data needs to be managed.
 Peggy Smedley: What would you say is the biggest challenge in the construction industry today?
 Peter Lasensky: Let’s be real: construction is one of the toughest businesses out there.
 Labor shortages, rising material costs—these are huge challenges, but here’s the thing: data fragmentation is what’s really holding us back.
 Imagine trying to manage your projects across five, 10, even 15 disconnected apps.
 Each…